cornercorner

 1. Choose File > New Project (Ctrl+Shift+N).
 Under Categories, select NetBeans Modules.
 Under Projects, select Module.
 Click Next.

-2. In the Name and Location panel, type HTMLCodeTemplates in the Project Name field.
+1. In the Name and Location panel, type HTMLCodeTemplates in the Project Name field.
 Change the Project Location to any directory on your computer.
-Leave the Standalone Module option and Set as Main Project checkbox selected.
 Click Next.

-3. In the Basic Module Configuration panel, type org.netbeans.htmlcodetemplate in Code Name Base.
+1. In the Basic Module Configuration panel, type org.netbeans.htmlcodetemplate in Code Name Base.
+Click Finish.

 The IDE creates the HTMLCodeTemplates project.
 The project contains all of your sources and project metadata, such as the project's Ant build script.
 The project opens in the IDE.
 You can view its logical structure in the Projects window (Ctrl-1) and its file structure in the Files window (Ctrl-2).